heutelbeck/sapl-pages/_posts/2024-02-10-tutorial_02_spring.md

 * **Lombok** (to eliminate some boilerplate code)
 * **Spring Boot DevTools** (to improve the development process)

-For this tutorial, we will use Maven as our build tool and Java as our language.
+We will use Maven as our build tool and Java as our language for this tutorial.

 Name your project template as you like.
-SAPL is compatible with Java 11 and higher.
-So feel free to choose your preferred version.
+SAPL is compatible with Java 17 and higher.
+So you can choose your preferred version.
 Depending on your operating system, there are different downloads for Java.
 This must be followed according to the [instructions](https://www.java.com/de/download/manual.jsp).

  Your Initializr settings should now look something like this: